dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

         time.sleep(interval)

-# Adjust the interval based on your testing needs
+# Adjust the interval based on the testing needs
 monitor_kswapd(interval=15)
 ```